 Also Refer: Pneumonia

 Symptoms of Pneumonia

-Pneumonia symptoms can vary from mild to severe, depending on the types of pneumonia, age and the health conditions.
-The symptoms may also vary, depending on whether the pneumonia is caused by the bacterial or viral infections.
+Pneumonia symptoms can vary from mild to severe, depending on the types of pneumonia, age and health conditions.
+The symptoms may also vary, depending on whether the pneumonia is caused by bacterial or viral infections.